DustinWatts/FreeTouchDeck/README.md

 ## ESP32 TouchDown users

-Make sure to uncomment the line `//#define USECAPTOUCH`!
+Make sure to uncomment the line `//#define TouchDown`!
 And if you wish to use the speaker uncomment the line `//#define speakerPin 26`

 If FreeTouchDeck came pre-installed, you can find how to set up the configurator here:
 https://github.com/DustinWatts/esp32-touchdown/wiki/With-FreeTouchDeck-pre-installed

-## ESP3248S035 Capative / GT911 touchscreen users
+## ESP32-48S035 Capative / GT911 touchscreen users

-Make sure to uncomment the line `//#define USECAPTOUCH` and `//#define GT911`
+Make sure to uncomment the line `//#define esp3248s035c` if you use a ESP32-48S035 Capacitive or `//#define GT911` If you have a GT911 touchscreen

+## ESP32-2432S028 Resistive touchscreen users

+Make sure to uncomment the line `//#define esp322432s028r`

+## Resistive Touchscreen users

+Make sure to uncomment the line `//#define ResistiveTouch`

+## XPT2046 Touchscreen users

+If FreeTouchDeck doesn't work by default, you can try it another way by doing the following things:

+1. Install the following library: https://github.com/Bodmer/TFT_Touch
+2. Uncomment the line `//#define esp322432s028r`
+3. Comment the autobrightness option for the esp322432s028r
+4. Change the resolution to match the resolution for your screen (the screen resolution in the line after #ifdef esp322432s028r)
+5. Change the pins at the touchscreen part for the esp322432s028r (is a bit further down in the file) to match your pin layout
+6. Try and see if it works

 ## Helper app